karima-elhachimi/euri-exercises/topics/javascript/slides/javascript-fundamentals.md

 - 2008
   - TC39 agree to postpone ES4 and to implement ES3.1 (and rename to ES5)
-  - Commitee is working together now.
+  - Committee is working together now.
 New features set: Harmony
 - 2009: ES5 is official
 - 2015: TC39 has finalized ES6
   - Renamed ES6 to ES2015